r0han99/Deep-Learning-Anatomy/README.md

   - ___Dogs-&-Cats___

-## Pipeline Script Testing Ideology

 - MNIST : Anchores the process of establishing the comprehensive report sheet which is to be rendered on the web-page.
 - CIFAR-10 : Facilitates the process of Constructing and Testing a robust pipeline script which dynamically creates report-sheets with minimal human intervention.
-- Cats-&-Dogs : Validates the report generation process and pipeline robustness post-deployment
+- Dogs-&-Cats : Validates the report generation process and pipeline robustness post-deployment

 Note, These 3 projects were the support structures to _test_ and _automate_ the process to fill the project catalogue dynamically.